 What does this mean?
 It means that your licensing board could cite general record-keeping practices in your field as the basis for disciplinary action against you under a catch-all negligence standard.
 While each board is governed by its own set of rules and statutory authority, Walker v.
 North Carolina Board of Dental Examiners is a powerful reminder that record-keeping is serious business, and you could be legally obligated to follow standard practices in your field in addition to the legal maze of federal and state regulations and policies governing health care records.

-Posted on February 17, 2016, in Administrative code, Administrative Remedies, Alleged Overpayment, Appeal Rights, Appealing Adverse Decisions, Audits, Denials of Medicaid Services, Dental Medicaid Providers, Dentistry Services, DHHS, Due process, Extrapolations, Gordon & Rees, Innocent Until Proven Guilty, Legal Analysis, Medicaid, Medicaid Appeals, Medicaid Attorney, Medicaid Audits, Medicaid Providers, Medicaid Reimbursements, NC, NC Dental Society, North Carolina, Post-Payment Reviews, RAC Audits, Regulatory Audits, Robert Shaw, Uncategorized and tagged Alleged Overpayments, Appeal Rights, Dentist accepting Medicaid, Gordon & Rees, Medicaid, Medicaid Attorney, Medicaid Dentists, NC Board of Dental Examiners, North Carolina, post-payment reviewsMedicaid audits, RAC Audits, Robert Shaw, Walker v.
+Posted on February 17, 2016, in Administrative code, Administrative Remedies, Alleged Overpayment, Appeal Rights, Denials of Medicaid Services, Dental Medicaid Providers, Dentistry Services, Due process, Extrapolations, Innocent Until Proven Guilty, Legal Analysis, Medicaid, Medicaid Appeals, Medicaid Attorney, Medicaid Audits, Medicaid Providers, Medicaid Reimbursements, Medicare and Medicaid Provider Audits, NC, NC Dental Society, NC DHHS, North Carolina, Post-Payment Reviews, Provider Appeals of Adverse Decisions for Medicare and Medicaid, RAC Audits, Regulatory Audits and tagged Alleged Overpayments, Appeal Rights, Dentist accepting Medicaid, Gordon & Rees, Medicaid, Medicaid Attorney, Medicaid Dentists, NC Board of Dental Examiners, North Carolina, post-payment reviewsMedicaid audits, RAC Audits, Robert Shaw, Walker v.
 NC Dental Board.
 Bookmark the permalink.
 1 Comment.